rly/ndx-events/README.md

 nwb.add_acquisition(events)

 # create a new AnnotatedEventsTable type to hold annotated events
+# each row of the table represents a single event type
 annotated_events = AnnotatedEventsTable(
     name='AnnotatedEventsTable',
     description='annotated events from my experiment',